-The one or two-year Engineering or Architectural Design course builds basic conceptual and design skills by taking students from basic drafting concepts to practical and advanced design projects using the latest CAD software and techniques.
+The one or two-year Engineering course builds basic conceptual and design skills by taking students from basic drafting concepts to practical and advanced design projects using the latest CAD software and techniques.

-- First-year students will be offered a combination of basic skills in both Engineering and Architecture, then choose one of the specific paths to study after the first 6 to 7 weeks.
+- First-year students will be offered a combination of basic skills in Engineering.

 - Second-year students are taught in a more advanced, independent style, where they will often have real client-based projects when available.